scinote-eln/scinote-api-docs/source/includes/_inventory_cells.md

 checklist | an array of ids of the inventory checklist items from the selected column status | id of the status item from the selected column file | hash containing 2 attributes: file_name and file_data.
-File data is base64 encoded file content in such format: "data:text/plain;base64,dGVzdAo=", mime type should match file content. date | string containing date in format DD.MM.YYYY time | string containing time in format HH:mm date_time | string containing date and time in format "DD.MM.YYYY HH:mm" date_range | json in format {"start_time":"DD.MM.YYYY", "end_time":"DD.MM.YYYY"}
-time_range | json in format {"start_time":"HH:mm", "end_time":"HH:mm"}
-date_time_range | json in format {"start_time":"DD.MM.YYY HH:mm", "end_time":"DD.MM.YYYY HH:mm"}
+File data is base64 encoded file content in such format: "data:text/plain;base64,dGVzdAo=", mime type should match file content. date | string containing date in the format "DD.MM.YYYY". time | string containing time in the format "HH:mm". date_time | string containing date and time in the format "DD.MM.YYYY HH:mm". date_range | hash containing 2 attributes: start_time and end_time.
+Start_time and end_time are strings containing date in the format "DD.MM.YYYY". time_range | hash containing 2 attributes: start_time and end_time.
+Start_time and end_time are strings containing time in the format "HH:mm". date_time_range | hash containing 2 attributes: start_time and end_time.
+Start_time and end_time are strings containing date and time in the format "DD.MM.YYY HH:mm".

 ## Update Cell